PaddlePaddle/PaddleRS/docs/dev/docstring_en.md

 - Wording should be accurate, using vocabulary and expressions common in deep learning.
 - The sentences should be smooth and in line with English grammar.
-- The document should be consistent in the expression of the same thing, for example, avoid using label sometimes and ground truth sometimes.
+- The document should be consistent in the expression of the same thing.
+For example, avoid using *label* and *ground-truth* to refer to the same thing.

 ### 1.7 Other Points to Note

-- Different modules are separated by **1** blank lines.
+- Different parts are separated by **1** blank lines.
 - Pay attention to capitalization and punctuation rules in acoordance with English grammer.
 - Blank lines can be placed appropriately in the content of the code sample for a sense of hierarchy.
 - For the **input parameter name**, **the property or method of the input parameter**, and the **file path** that appear in the comment, surround it with \`.
-- Line breaks and indentation are required between each module's title/subtitle and the concrete content, and **1** blank lines should be inserted between the `Examples:` title and the sample code content.
+- Line breaks and indentation are required between each part's title/subtitle and the content, and **1** blank lines should be inserted between the `Examples:` title and the sample code.
-- Suspension indentation is required when a single paragraph description spans lines.
+- Hangling indentation is required when a single paragraph description spans lines.

 ## 2 Complete Docstring Example